 In the 1980s and 90s, Clive Barker was seen as a key figure in horror, second only to Stephen King.
 In 1985, Barker published the six volume The Books of Blood, which immediately announced his presence on the horror scene.
 This was followed by several novels and two screenplays, Underworld/Transmutations (1985) and Rawhead Rex (1987).
 However, what consolidated the Clive Barker cult was his directing/writing debut with the film Hellraiser (1987).
 Hellraiser was a substantial hit and has produced eight sequels, most being made without Barker’s involvement.
 Barker’s subsequent directorial outings Nightbreed (1990) and Lord of Illusions (1995) were fanatically followed by the horror press but proved far less effective than Hellraiser.
 Also of popularity around this time was the Barker-adapted Candyman (1992), which produced two sequels.
 By the late 1990s, Barker’s presence as a key name in horror cinema had diminished, although he still regularly produces novels.

 This American production takes the step of employing Japanese director Ryuhei Kitamura.
-Kitamura first appeared with the gore-drenched Yakuza zombie film Versus (2000) and went onto other genre works such as the horror film Alive (2002), the immortal samurai fantasy Aragami (2003), the horror film Sky High (2003) and Godzilla: Final Wars (2004), and subsequently with the animated science-fiction film Baton (2009), the US psycho film No One Lives (2012), a live-action adaptation of the manga Lupin III (2014), the English-language horror Downrange (2017), the Mashit episode of the horror anthology Nightmare Cinema (2018) and the non-genre action film The Doorman (2020), as well as produced Battlefield Baseball (2003) and Hellgate (2011).
+Kitamura first appeared with the gore-drenched Yakuza zombie film Versus (2000) and went onto other genre works such as the horror film Alive (2002), the immortal samurai fantasy Aragami (2003), the horror film Sky High (2003) and Godzilla: Final Wars (2004), and subsequently with the animated science-fiction film Baton (2009), the US psycho film No One Lives (2012), a live-action adaptation of the manga Lupin III (2014), the English-language horror Downrange (2017), the Mashit episode of the horror anthology Nightmare Cinema (2018), the non-genre action film The Doorman (2020) and the horror film The Price We Pay (2022), before a return to Japan with the afterlife film The Three Sisters of Tenmasou Inn (2022), as well as produced Battlefield Baseball (2003) and Hellgate (2011).
 Clive Barker acts as an executive producer.
 The result is one of the best Barker adaptations – even it suffered from bad distribution and poor box-office.